rust-lang/docs.rs/crates/bin/docs_rs_build/README.md

 ```

 The exact artifact paths are printed in the build summary.
 A later invocation
-may clean old release build directories, so copy artifacts needed after the CI
+purges old release build directories, so copy artifacts needed after the CI job
-job before starting another build with the same workspace.
+before starting another build with the same workspace.
+The workspace is locked
+for the lifetime of the build environment; concurrent invocations must use
+different workspace directories.

 ## Configuration

 The default toolchain is nightly and the default sandbox limits match docs.rs.
+An installed distribution toolchain is checked for updates unless
+`--no-update-toolchain` is set.
+A missing toolchain is always installed; CI
+toolchains are not automatically updated by the CLI.
 Documentation targets are selected through the crate's docs.rs metadata;
 toolchains, images, CPU and memory limits, networking, timeouts, and failure
 policy can be adjusted through command-line options.